 - Applications Overview

 In this interview, we sit down with Dr. Susan Shiff MBA to discuss how data is being obtained, analyzed, and used from across the healthcare system to extract insights that deliver meaningful patient outcomes.
 What we discover is that the healthcare industry faces a common set of data challenges: whether that’s in the discovery lab or at the point of care.

 Susan is an Independent Non-Executive Director at Synthace; and SVP and Head of the Centre for Observational and Real-World Evidence at MSD (known as Merck & Co., Inc., Kenilworth NJ USA).
 She is also a non-executive director at Synthace.

 To start, would you be able to give our readers an overview of your background?

-Real world evidence (RWE) and real world data (RWD) are indeed different.
+Real-world evidence (RWE) and real-world data (RWD) are indeed different.
 RWD are data related to a patient and their health care status and the data that is routinely collected during the course of a patient's interactions with the healthcare system.
-Data sources include a patient's billing records, their electronic medical records or their pharmacy claims.
-RWE, on the other hand, are the insights that we've gained from analysing RWD.
+Data sources include a patient's billing records, their electronic medical records, or their pharmacy claims.
+RWE, on the other hand, are the insights that we've gained from analyzing RWD.

-How is this data driven real world evidence approach different to the way things were traditionally done?
+How is this data-driven real-world evidence approach different from the way things were traditionally done?
 Or is this just a continuation of existing methods and approaches?

-Do you feel like real world evidence is a complement to the some of the data driven therapeutic discovery approaches?
+Do you feel like real-world evidence is a complement to some of the data-driven therapeutic discovery approaches?

-Do you feel it's the data access or it's the tools that is perhaps where the focus needs to be?
+Do you feel it's the data access or it's the tools that are perhaps where the focus needs to be?

 It's both access to the right data and utilization of advanced methods.
 Both the data and the analytic methods can help us both Interpret and revolutionize biology, medicine, and overall healthcare.